-- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment. - Sending students home to recover, where necessary. - Completing appropriate documentation dependent on severity of injury (see section 6). - Keeping their contact details up to date.
+- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person and provide immediate and appropriate treatment. - Ensuring that an ambulance or other professional medical help is summoned when appropriate. - Sending students home to recover, where necessary. - Completing appropriate documentation dependent on severity of injury (see section 6). - Keeping their contact details up to date.